realmcu/HoneyGUI/doc/en/tool/Resource/image.md

 By using the image conversion tool, we can convert the three `JPG files a, b, and c` into three `binary files a, b, and c`.

 Place the `binary file` into the `root` folder of the packaging directory.
-For the packaging process, please refer to the "**How to packing resource**" section.
+For the packaging process, please refer to the [Pack Tool](./packing.md) section.

 <div style="text-align: center"><img width= "300" src="https://foruda.gitee.com/images/1718786296198222012/e213af1a_13408154.png"></div>
 <br/>